ivanmoreau/mac2linuxkbd/README.md

 we need to get the current application information.
 This is just one function that can be changed to support Wayland.

 Bindings can be changed in Configs.hs.
-The current ones are design to work with ISO ES keyboards.
+The current ones are designed to work with ISO ES keyboards.

 In some keyboards two keys are incorrectly swapped by default.
 While this can be fixed using this tool, I prefer to use this possible solutions: